 Backfill against the exterior sides of the foundation walls should consist of free-draining non frost susceptible granular materials.
-The greater part of the site excavated materials will be frost susceptible and, as such, are not recommended for re-use as backfill against the foundation walls, unless used in conjunction with a drainage geocomposite, such as CCW MiraDRAIN 2000 or Delta-Teraxx, connected to the perimeter foundation drainage system.
+The greater part of the site excavated materials will be frost susceptible and, as such, are not recommended for re-use as backfill against the foundation walls, unless used in conjunction with a drainage geocomposite, such as CCW MiraDRAIN 2000 or Delta-Teraxx, connected to the perimeter foundation drainage system and located above the groundwater table/watertight foundation waterproofing system.
 Imported granular materials, such as clean sand or OPSS Granular B Type I granular material, should otherwise be used for this purpose.